 The project also promoted the utilization of digestate, created in biogas production, in fertilizer products based on recycling.
 A significant share of the mineral fertilizers used in agriculture could be replaced with recycled alternatives.
 By developing the quality and markets for recycled nutrients, we can also reduce the risk of nutrients from biogas production ending up in the waterways.

 In order to increase the demand for recycled nutrients, the project created a quality system for recycled fertilizers in Latvia, and further developed the quality system already in use in Finland.

 Wastewater sludge from biogas production is not, however, always welcome on cultivated fields, as some consumers and sectors of the food industry have a negative view of its use.
 The project compared the various treatment methods for sewage sludge, assessing their efficiency in terms of preventing pollution, recycling nutrients, and curbing climate change.
 The comparison came to the conclusion that for now, no method is superior over others.

 All development plans and policy recommendations created in the project are available on the project website at sustainablebiogas.eu.

-The John Nurminen Foundation will implement the Sustainable Biogas project in cooperation with the ELY Centre for Southwest Finland, the Finnish Biocycle and Biogas Association, Latvian State Environmental Services, and the Latvian Biogas Association.
+The John Nurminen Foundation implemented the Sustainable Biogas project in cooperation with the Centre for Economic Development, Transport and the Environment for Southwest Finland, the Finnish Biocycle and Biogas Association, Latvian State Environmental Services, and the Latvian Biogas Association.
 The project has received EU-funding of 1.06 million euros from the Interreg Central Baltic Programme.